-The soil signature at the South Fork Target is more subtle for gold and other elements than the Trout Target.
+Despite the higher grade gold values in rock, the soil signature at the South Fork Target is more subtle for gold and other elements than the Trout Target.
 Soil sampling has defined an east-west trending 350 m x 25 m (+20 ppb) gold-in-soil anomaly directly associated with the 10.35 ppm and 6.6 ppm gold-in-rock samples.
 Approximately 90 m to the north, a sub-parallel 200 m x 25 m (+20 ppb) gold-in-soil anomaly has also been defined associated with a gold-in-rock quartz-breccia sample of 6.73 ppm gold.